 - Use ice throughout the day to reduce swelling.
-Our doctors recommend that Glendale dental surgery patients alternate icing their face for 30 minutes on and 30 minutes off, for 18 hours.
+Our doctors recommend that Pasadena dental surgery patients alternate icing their face for 30 minutes on and 30 minutes off, for 18 hours.

 - Always take your pain medication exactly as prescribed.
 Even if you’re still numb from your local anesthesia when a dose is due, trust us, the postoperative pain is coming!
 Additionally, make sure you wake up in the middle of the night to take your dose of medication so that you can stay on top of your pain.

 - Eat soft foods, but only after your bleeding has stopped.
 Examples of appropriate foods to eat include liquids, soups, mashed potatoes, and yogurt.

 - Keep your mouth clean by rinsing it with warm salt water about 4 times a day on the second day after your surgery.
 This is especially important to do after you have eaten so that you can gently remove any food debris left in your mouth.

 - Eat healthy foods with vitamins A or C, which help promote healing, or take supplemental vitamins.